Luc-Bertin/Instagram-Selfies-Learning/README.md

 python Selfie_Instagram.py faceportrait notselfie False
 ```

-* *CleaningPhotos.py* clean saved images
+* *CleaningPhotos.py* cleans saved images.
+It takes as console arguments a boolean to define whether it is a Selfie or not

-- It takes as console arguments a boolean to define whether it is a Selfie or not
+## Demo

 Here is a Selfie_Instagram.py working demo: